A female cat who hasn’t been spayed is known as a queen. The female domestic cat can start reproducing as young as four to five months old.

 Female cats in heat will also become more vocal.
 Caterwauling, yowling, and excessive purring are commons sounds a cat in heat will make to attractive male suitors.

 Cats are induced ovulators, which means that breeding triggers the ovaries to release eggs.
+If a female cat in heat mates with a male, the stimulation induces ovulation usually within 27 hours of mating.

-Signs a Cat is Pregnant
+Signs a cat is pregnant

 Cats can also experience “morning sickness” due to surging and changing hormones usually starting around 4 weeks.
 Female cats may have a reduced appetite, vomiting, and fatigue during those weeks.
 The appetite in a pregnant cat usually rebounds around six weeks into the gestational period.